 – Improve the resistance of the sealcoating to chemicals, oils, fats, grease, aromatic fuels, de-icing salts etc.

 The polymer type is the backbone of the additive and it makes all the difference in the overall performance of the sealcoating.
-During the drying process, water evaporates and creates sufficient turbulence in the sealer film which helps the binder (refined coal tar or asphalt) and the polymer to fuse together.
+During the drying process, water evaporates and creates sufficient turbulence in the sealer film which helps the binder and the polymer to fuse together.
 This process which is greatly influenced by the proper drying conditions, produces sealcoating films with a well-formed network of polymers throughout the bitumen matrix.

 Once the polymer becomes a part of the binder system in the sealer, its contribution to overall performance will depend directly on its own ability to withstand the elements of weather and chemical attack.
 Conversely, any weakness is also very likely to manifest as poor performance and premature breakdown of the sealcoating.